Frequently Asked Questions

 What kind of inks do you use?

-The inks that I use are subject to change, but all of which have past European standards and are supplied from reputable tattoo industry suppliers.
+The inks that I use are subject to change, but all of which have passed European standards and are supplied from reputable tattoo industry suppliers.
 Brands that I regularly use are Dynamic, Eternal and Intenze.
 All of which are vegan friendly.

 Who should not get a tattoo?